Data transformation scripts in typescript¶

 it is also possible to import single types and functions into the current module context.
 The above example with single imports:

 Now all that is left is to transpile our new transform script to datahub compatible javascript.
-Save the script as mytransform.ts
+Save the script as mytransform.ts and run the tt transpiler

 Note

-prints the transpilation result to stdout.
+tt prints the transpilation result to stdout.
 So to store it, pipe the output into a file

 Next steps¶

 Try to modify entities.
-This example checks in every entity, if the http://example.com/ex/name
+This example checks in every entity, if the http://example.com/ex/name property starts with "Old".
+If so, the current entity is mutated using SetDeleted.

 import * as dh from "datahub-tslib/datahub";